Close Menu

 Expert Insights: What the Science Says

 The Environmental Protection Agency (EPA) ranks indoor air pollution among the top five environmental health risks, noting the concerning fact that indoor air typically contains 2-5 times more pollutants than outdoor air.
+The Harvard COGfx study found that workers in offices with enhanced ventilation and lower VOC levels scored 61% higher on cognitive function tests compared to those in standard buildings.
 Adding weight to these findings, the World Health Organization emphasizes that addressing indoor air quality represents a cost-effective intervention with substantial public health benefits, particularly in reducing the burden of respiratory and cardiovascular diseases.

 Creating a Healthier Indoor Space

 The air quality within our homes and workplaces profoundly shapes our health, comfort, and productivity.
-By understanding the complex factors affecting indoor air and implementing targeted improvements—especially regarding ventilation, humidity control, and pollutant reduction—we can transform our environments into spaces that nurture rather than compromise our wellbeing.
-The cumulative effect of small, consistent changes to how we manage our indoor spaces can yield remarkable long-term health benefits for ourselves and our loved ones.
+By understanding the complex factors affecting indoor air and implementing targeted improvements—especially regarding ventilation, humidity control, and pollutant reduction—we can transform our environments into spaces that nurture rather than compromise our well-being.
+Start with a simple IAQ assessment: use an affordable air quality monitor like Airthings View Plus to identify your top pollutant source, then prioritize one improvement—like upgrading your HVAC filter or adding a bedroom purifier—to experience measurable health benefits within weeks.
+Small tweaks—like swapping one cleaner or checking your humidity gauge—add up.
+In a few months, you could breathe easier, sleep more deeply, and worry less about your family’s health.

 Brian Gibson